-How to Get Your Music Placed in TV and Film
+How to Get Your Music Placed in TV and Film: A Sync Licensing Guide

 How Sync Licensing Placements Actually Happen